-It is also important to note that CPD is not just about formal learning and attending training programs, but it can also be achieved through on-the-job learning and self-reflection.
+It is also important to note that CPD is not just about formal learning and attending training programs.
+But you can achieve this through on-the-job learning and self-reflection.
 Professionals can learn a great deal from the everyday challenges and experiences of their work.
-Reflecting on their experiences and the lessons learned can be a valuable learning opportunity and can help professionals to gain new insights and perspectives on their work.
+Reflecting on their experiences and the lessons learned can be a valuable learning opportunity.
+And can help professionals to gain new insights and perspectives on their work.

 Finally, CPD is not just an individual responsibility.
 But it is also the responsibility of employers to provide their employees with the necessary resources and opportunities for CPD.
 Employers should encourage and support their employees’ CPD efforts by providing them with:

 - And opportunities

 This is to attend training and development programs.

 Employers should also recognize and reward employees for their CPD efforts.
 As this will help to create a culture of ongoing learning and development within the organization.